8 Creative Ways to Add Abstract Texture to Your Next Painting

 2. Poured Texture

-Some artists are quite adept at adding color to a thick medium and pouring fantastic ethereal designs.
+Some artists are quite adept at adding color to a thick acrylic gel medium and pouring fantastic ethereal designs.
 I’ll often use an entire bottle of color with medium to make it thick but still pourable, and then create raised designs, lines and swirls, or even writing.

 3. Combing